alexandra-zaharia/alexandra-zaharia.github.io/_posts/2021-11-25-use-cases-for-python-environment-variables.md

 Isn't that neat?
 In this use case we've seen how environment variables can be used to inject configuration into a black-box system.

+Check out [this article][pp-data] for a discussion of passing configuration options in Python through through (INI) files in such a way as to only use identifiers instead of strings for the configuration keys.

 <!-- links -->
 [pp]: {% post_url 2021-11-04-standalone-python-script-to-run-other-python-scripts %}
+[pp-data]: {% post_url 2021-11-05-python-configuration-and-dataclasses %}
 [`argparse`]: https://docs.python.org/3/library/argparse.html
 [`json`]: https://docs.python.org/3/library/json.html
 [`pyyaml`]: https://wiki.python.org/moin/YAML